osteele/assignment-dashboard/README.md

 ![](./docs/screenshot.png)

 ## Status

 It works for me :-)

-The next major steps are to deploy to Heroku, and to hide it behind OAuth so it's safe on the open wave Heroku.
+The next major steps are to deploy to Heroku – but first, to hide requests behind OAuth so it's safe on the open wweb.

 (This doesn't technically reveal FERPA information or anything that's not already discoverable; but it promotes the information too high for my taste.)